4GeeksAcademy/javascript-arrays-exercises-tutorial/exercises/11-Do-while/README.md

 1. Print every iteration number on the console from 20 to 0.

-2. Print the numbers that are module of 5 with a concatenated exclamation mark.
+2. Print the numbers that are module of 5 with a concatenated exclamation mark `!`.

 3. When the loop reaches zero, print `LIFTOFF` instead of `0`.
 This `console.log()` statement must go **inside** of the loop.